Basantakhanal/CURAMIND/README.md

 ## Features ✨

 - Analyze foot injuries using OAR guidelines
--classify the injuries as red for critical,green for safe and yellow for minor
+- classify the injuries as red for critical,green for safe and yellow for minor
 - Responsive and user-friendly interface
 - Fast and secure backend using Flask
 - Interactive frontend with React